dcohen-dalton/csx/docs/_sources/assignments/2-riemann/riemann.rst.txt

 This is where computers can be of help.
 Calculating a Riemann sum requires adding up many small areas to get an approximation of the total area under the curve.
 Computers are good at this kind of repetitive task: while there are many steps, the calculation involved in each step is simple.
-In Compsci 1 and 2, you learned how to tell a computer to do the same thing over and over using ``for`` and ``while``-loops.
+Remember how to tell a program to do the same thing over and over using
+``for`` and ``while``-loops?
 Now, you will apply this knowledge to create a Java class which evaluates a given Riemann sum.

 .. figure:: fig2.svg